saltstack/salt/doc/topics/development/git/index.rst

 All new SaltStack code should be submitted against either the ``develop`` branch or a point release branch, depending on the nature of the submission.
-Please see the :ref:`Which Salt Branch? <which-salt-branch>` section of Salt's :ref:`Contributing <contributing>` documentation or the Release Branching section section below for more information.
+Please see the :ref:`Which Salt Branch? <which-salt-branch>` section of Salt's :ref:`Contributing <contributing>` documentation or the Release Branching section below for more information.

 Release Branching